nanoporetech/rerio/README.rst

 Getting started
 """""""""""""""

-Follow the instructions below to use research models with Guppy executable.
+Follow the instructions below to use research models with Dorado executable.
-See further details for running Guppy `here <https://community.nanoporetech.com/protocols/Guppy-protocol>`_.
+See further details for running Dorado `here <https://github.com/nanoporetech/dorado>`_.

 Dependencies
 ------------